 George Bradley moved in and out of schools frequently in his young life.
 His mother, who worked temp jobs to support the family, took him and his brother to Pennsylvania, Delaware, Maryland and North Carolina.
 The constant disruption challenged George academically.

-George would find stability and academic excellence in his three years at Williamson.
+George would find stability and academic achievement in his three years at Williamson.
 He would also secure a career opportunity that would give him a chance to shine personally and professionally and build a solid foundation for a successful future.

 In high school, George wanted to succeed.
 But every time he switched schools, he struggled with different curriculum and different academic standards.
 There were times his grades plummeted from A’s to D’s.
 He did well at a STEM school in Delaware County, but that would be short-lived as his family moved, once again.
 His grandparents, whom George looked up to, put a stop to the frequent moves – three high schools in three years.
 George was a legal adult by senior year and chose to live with his grandparents, separating himself from a much-loved younger brother.